-Powered by .id - the population experts for Hilltops Council area
+Powered by .id (informed decisions) for Hilltops Council area

 Hilltops Council is located in the South West Slopes region of NSW and is a predominantly rural area.
 The Council was created in 2016 via a merger of the former Young, Harden and Boorowa Shires.
 The largest town is Young which is located about 160km north west of Canberra and there are smaller towns at Harden - Murrumburrah and Boorowa.
 Much of the land is dedicated to agricultural uses such as grazing, grain growing and orcharding.
 From a transport perspective, the Council is served Sydney-Melbourne railway line and several major roads, including the Hume Freeway and Olympic Highway.

 Note: The migration flows depicted above are historical and do not represent future or forecast migration flows or subsequent council boundary changes.
 The arrows represent migration flows to the area as a whole and do not indicate an origin or destination for any specific localities within the area.
 Overseas flow shows overseas arrivals based on answers to the census question "where did the person usually live 5-years ago" and .id estimates of international out-migration.

 Despite the rural settlement pattern and small population size there are subtle differences in the housing role and function between the small areas.
 These act to influence the level of population growth across the Council area.
 All small areas attract small numbers of younger families and like most of regional Australia, there is a high level of out-migration of young adults.
 The regional town of Young attracts elderly persons, perhaps seeking better access to health and other services, whereas other areas in Hilltops tend to lose small numbers of elderly persons through migration.